-When built on this foundation of trust, the transfer of production to or between CDMOs can improve productivity and efficiency, reduce program costs, optimize regulatory readiness, and accelerate time to market.
+When built on this foundation of trust, the transfer of production between sites can improve productivity and efficiency, reduce program costs, optimize regulatory readiness, and accelerate time to market.

 This whitepaper provides direction for ensuring successful technology transfer by identifying common challenges and offering case-based solutions and best practices for overcoming them.